 Ankylosing spondylitis can lead to spinal deformity.
-Learn more from Singapore General Hospital (SGH) Department of Rheumatology and Immunology.
+Learn more from Singapore General Hospital's (SGH) Department of Rheumatology and Immunology.

 Continued from previous page.

-Ankylosing spondylitis tends to begin between the ages of 20 to 40 and both males and females are equally at risk.
+Ankylosing spondylitis tends to begin between the ages of 20 to 40 and both males and females can be affected.

 Causes and risk factors for ankylosing spondylitis

-The exact cause of ankylosing spondylitis is unknown.
-However, there is evidence of a genetic factor – the gene HLA-B27 – associated with the disease.
+The exact cause of ankylosing spondylitis is unknown, however the gene HLA-B27 has been associated with the disease.
 People with this gene are thought to be at higher risk of developing ankylosing spondylitis.
 A child has a 15 per cent chance of developing the disease if a parent has it.

 The diagnosis of ankylosing spondylitis is based on the patient’s symptoms, imaging tests, an examination of the spine and family history.

-“There is no cure for ankylosing spondylitis but early diagnosis and treatment can reduce the progression of the disease.
+“There is currently no cure for ankylosing spondylitis but early diagnosis and treatment can reduce the progression of the disease and improve symptoms.
+A significant proportion of patients are later able to be off medications.
 The challenge is in diagnosing the condition early, as our record shows that on average, patients are only diagnosed with this condition 5 years after the onset of symptoms.
-A lot of patients suffer from the pain and stiffness during the most productive years of their lives, affecting their work and studies, but early treatment can change that,” says Dr Lui Nai Lee, Visiting Consultant at the
+A lot of patients suffer from the pain and stiffness during the most productive years of their lives, affecting their work and studies, but early treatment can change that,” says

 Department of Rheumatology and Immunology and the